Duluth (NASDAQ:DLTH) Updates FY 2022 Earnings Guidance

-Duluth (NASDAQ:DLTH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Duluth (NASDAQ:DLTH – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.93-$1.02 for the period, compared to the consensus earnings per share estimate of $0.99.
 The company issued revenue guidance of $730.00 million-$755.00 million, compared to the consensus revenue estimate of $740.29 million.

+A number of research analysts have recently commented on the company.
+StockNews.com lowered Duluth from a strong-buy rating to a hold rating in a report on Saturday, June 11th.
+Robert W. Baird lowered their price objective on Duluth from $20.00 to $18.00 and set an outperform rating on the stock in a report on Friday, June 3rd.

 Duluth Holdings Inc sells casual wear, workwear, and accessories for men and women under the Duluth Trading brand in the United States.
 It provides shirts, pants, underwear, tanks, outerwear, footwear, accessories, and hard goods.
 The company offers its products under various trademarks, trade names, and service marks, including Alaskan Hardgear, Armachillo, Ballroom, Bucket Master, Cab Commander, Crouch Gusset, Dry on the Fly, Duluth Trading Co, Duluthflex, Fire Hose, Longtail T, No-Yank, No Polo Shirt, Wild Boar Mocs, and Buck Naked.